brett-olsen/C64-Bridge-Project/README.md

 ```
 sudo reboot
 ```
-Re-connect to your PI Zero via SSH, then validate the following
+Re-connect to your Pi Zero via SSH, then validate the following
 ```
 systemctl status usb-gadget-hid.service --no-pager
 systemctl status hid-netd.service --no-pager
 cat /sys/kernel/config/usb_gadget/g1/UDC
 ```
-you should see lots of green text saying **active** and **enabled** if you do, then you have completed the PI Zero portion of the setup and the hardest part is all done =)
+you should see lots of green text saying **active** and **enabled** if you do, then you have completed the Pi Zero portion of the setup and the hardest part is all done =)